 Under the 2010 Plan, options may be granted to full-time employees of the Corporation or a subsidiary who are or who demonstrate the potential of becoming key personnel.
-10,000,000 Class B subordinate voting shares were originally issuable under the 2010 Plan, representing approximately 1.76% of the issued and outstanding Class B subordinate voting shares (on a nondiluted basis) as of March 2, 2015.
-A total of 28,000,000 Class B subordinate voting shares will be issuable under the 2010 Plan, representing approximately 4.94% of the issued and outstanding Class B subordinate voting shares (on a non-diluted basis) as of March 2, 2015, if the shareholders approve a resolution, to be voted on at the Meeting, to increase the number of shares issuable under the 2010 Plan by 18,000,000 Class B subordinate voting shares.
-As of March 2, 2015 there were options outstanding under the 2010 Plan to purchase 13,096,030 Class B subordinate voting shares representing 2.31% of the outstanding Class B subordinate voting shares (on a non-diluted basis), provided that 3,096,030 of such Class B subordinate voting shares are subject to outstanding options (each with an exercise price of \$19.15 and an expiry date of February 17, 2025) that have not been approved by shareholders, and are subject to shareholder ratification, as a result of the Corporation having exceeded its previously approved total fixed plan maximum number of Class B subordinate voting shares issuable under the 2010 Plan.
-None of the options subject to shareholder ratification may be exercised until such time as the Corporation has obtained shareholder approval for the increase in the number of Class B subordinate voting shares to be reserved for issuance upon the exercise of options under the 2010 Plan (see "Amendment of 2010 Stock Option Plan" on page 8).
-As of March 2, 2015 no options issued under the 2010 Plan have been exercised.
+Ten million Class B subordinate voting shares were originally issuable under the 2010 Plan and in 2015 shareholders approved an increase in the number of class B subordinate voting shares issuable under the 2010 Plan to 28 million shares, representing approximately 4.94% of the issued and outstanding Class B subordinate voting shares (on a non-diluted basis) as of March 8, 2016.
+As of March 8, 2016 there were options outstanding under the 2010 Plan to purchase 21,760,040 Class B subordinate voting shares representing 3.84% of the outstanding Class B subordinate voting shares representing 3.84% of the outstanding Class B subordinate voting shares representing 3.84% of the outstanding Class B subordinate voting shares representing 3.84% of the outstanding Class B subordinate voting shares representing 3.84% of the outstanding Class B subordinate voting shares representing 3.84% of the outstanding Class B subordinate voting shares representing 3.84% of the outstanding Class B subordinate voting shares (on a non-diluted basis).
+As of March 8, 2016 no options issued under the 2010 Plan have been exercised.